mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The tree on the pavement outside number 19 Chatsworth drive, GL530AG has very low hanging branches.
+You have to duck to walk on the pavement.
+Its branches are also hanging over our property (no 19) and dropping crab apples on our front garden.
+Can someone cut it so you don’t have to duck under it and so it doesn’t overhang or am I allowed to do it?
+It is growing at an angle too.
+The crab apples drop everywhere, making a mess of the pavement and clog the drain on the road.
+It also attracts a lot of wasps.
+Could a different tree be planted at all?
+If not it definitely needs straightening and cutting back., 25th July :- [7932808](https://www.fixmystreet.com/report/7932808)
+- Large area of worn away road surface adjoining our drive on Mill Lane, 25th July :- [7932754](https://www.fixmystreet.com/report/7932754)
 - 2 drains on Green Way are blocked, 25th July :- [7932556](https://www.fixmystreet.com/report/7932556)
 - A pothole in road problem, 25th July :- [7932490](https://www.fixmystreet.com/report/7932490)
 - Tree is damaged problem, 25th July :- [7932489](https://www.fixmystreet.com/report/7932489)